vansh7574/Note-taking-StarWarsApp/README.md

 # Note-taking-StarWarsApp
 This Project has Two Sections

+  #First Section
-  1->First Section is Simple CRUD operations on Notes.
-By this it means you can edit, read , creat and delete your own notes
+  is Simple CRUD operations on Notes.
+By this, it means you can edit, read, create and delete your own notes.
+     Node and Express for defining routes/APIs are used in the Back-End with react as the Front-End.
+MongoDB is the Database Used.
+  #Second Section
-     Node and Express are used in the Back-End with react as the Front-End.
-MongoDB is the Database Used 2-> Second Section is star wars character look Up using the provided SWAPI.
-User has to type the character name and the website will return all the relevant details of the character.
+  is a star wars character look Up using the provided SWAPI.
+The user has to type the character name and the website will return all the relevant details of the character.
-      This is mainly accomplished by react in the front end
+      This is mainly accomplished by React in the front end
+  #Important Note -> In the second section where it says "Click to get all the star wars characters" will return the results a bit slowly.
+Give it some seconds to get all the records

 # Folder Structure
 It is simple! we have two folders Client and Server and a ReadMe which you are currently reading.